CSpanias/cspanias.github.io/_posts/2024-01-16-HTB - Monitored.md

 ![](token_error.png)

-After searching some more about token authentication, we find a post titled as "[_Help with insecure login / backend ticket authentication](https://support.nagios.com/forum/viewtopic.php?t=58783&sid=d7eb283ff38882a13a1d5efa18649ac7)_" and seems to use the `/index.php` to pass the credentials instead of `/api/v1/authenticate`.
+After searching some more about token authentication, we find a post titled as ["*Help with insecure login / backend ticket authentication*"](https://support.nagios.com/forum/viewtopic.php?t=58783&sid=d7eb283ff38882a13a1d5efa18649ac7) which used the `/index.php` directory to pass the credentials instead of `/api/v1/authenticate`.

 Let's see where this does for us:

 ![](token_redirection.png)